pmyers/solar-gauge-card/README.md

 Total Production Value = Solar Power + Battery Power + Grid Out Power

-#### Grid Power options
+#### Grid/Battery Power options
-Grid Power could be setup in one sensor (sensor.grid_power) having positive and negative value, representing consumption from grid or feeding to grid.
-Eventually, grid power could be setup with 2 sensors: sensor.grid_power_out (consumption from grid) and sensor.grid_power_in (feeding grid).
+Grid/Battery Power could be setup in one sensor (sensor.grid/battery_power) having positive and negative value, representing consumption from grid/battery or feeding to grid/battery.
+Eventually, grid/battery power could be setup with 2 sensors: sensor.grid/battery_power_out (consumption from grid/battery) and sensor.grid/battery_power_in (feeding grid/battery).
 If all sensors are setup, then out and in sensors are ignored.

 Minimum setup:
 ```yaml